 With the “Funding-First” model in mind, if you’d like to learn more about grants, whether you’re ready to pursue funding or you’re just exploring the grants ecosystem, my article, Partnering with Non-Profits, provides two case examples of ways in which grants can support music performance and education projects.

-After absorbing that information, you’ll be armed to dive into the grant education and discovery tools compiled in my post, Resources for Grantseekers.
-By following the links in that article, you can learn grant-writing techniques and more; you might also zero in on some funders in your region, find ones that support arts, and understand their missions.
+After absorbing that information, you’ll be armed to dive into the grant education and discovery tools compiled in my posts, Resources for Grantseekers. and How to Write a Grant Proposal.

 * * *